‘Behold, your King is coming to you,

 “Haven’t you heard?
 The Lord reigns in Zion.
 And the desert shall rejoice and blossom as a rose.”
 (Isaiah.35:1)

-Little farther I walk down the street I’ll step into to a pet shop.
+A little farther I walk down the street I’ll step into a pet shop.
 There, I hear a man say, “I want to buy that cobra for my little boy.”

 “What?”
 I ask.

 “Didn’t you know?
 The Lord reigns in Zion.
 And the lion shall eat straw like a lamb and the sucking child shall lay upon the nest of the snake.”
 (Isaiah 11:8)